How to download and install

 The files listed above are part of the Microsoft system runtime files that were included when you installed the game and that the software needs in order to run.

-Error message suddenly appears after the software has been running normally: These files may have become corrupted by a recent Windows crash or because Windows was not shut down properly.
-Another cause that has been know to occur (though it shouldn't) is because another software installation wrote over these files with older versions.
+If the Error message suddenly appears after the software has been running normally: These files may have become corrupted by a recent Windows crash or because Windows was not shut down properly.
+Another cause that has been know to occur (though it shouldn't) is because another software installation wrote over these files with older versions of the files.

-After you finish reinstalling the software, you will need to re-enter your registration information into the game to remove the shareware disables and countdown.
+After you finish reinstalling the software, you will need to re-enter your registration information into the game to remove the trial period disables and countdown.

 -------